+In an effort to make Boston’s streets safer for motorists, pedestrians and cyclists, Councilor O’Malley continues to advocate for new traffic calming measures and improved signage on the city’s roadways.
 Councilor O’Malley pushed for the expansion of a drug drop off program in Boston and the creation of a Silver Alert system for senior citizens who have Alzheimer’s disease and other cognitive impairments.
-He held public hearings to discuss the use of vacated public school buildings, the future of the Arborway Yard in Jamaica Plain and snow removal jurisdiction.
+Councilor O’Malley has held public hearings to discuss the use of vacated public school buildings, the future of the Arborway Yard in Jamaica Plain and snow removal jurisdiction.
 He also worked with the Friends of the Curley House and the city to develop new ways to use the historic landmark.

-Each year Councilor O’Malley holds annual “Town Meetings” in the neighborhoods of his district to update residents on what he has been working on and to discuss the annual city budget process.
+Each year Councilor O’Malley holds annual “Town Hall Meetings” in the district to update residents on what he has been working on and to discuss the annual city budget process.
 He also holds regular “office hours” in various locations in the community.

 Councilor O’Malley is a member of the Advisory Committee for Project Hope, an anti-poverty agency in Boston.
-He also raised funds through the Boston Marathon for Children’s Hospital and Habitat for Humanity.
+A seven-time marathoner, Councilor O’Malley has also raised funds for Children’s Hospital, Habitat for Humanity and Project Hope.